Ulster Rugby: Amateur era (1879–1995)

 During the amateur era Irish players primarily played for their respective clubs, with provincial games effectively treated as Irish trial matches.
 The provincial teams were also used to provide competitive club opposition for touring international sides.
 Inter-provincial games were played on an irregular basis but starting in the 1946–47 season, the provinces played against each other in the annual Irish Interprovincial Championship.
 Ulster won this tournament 26 times in total, with eight of these titles being shared.
-The team's greatest period of success was in the 1980s and 1990s when they won ten titles in a row.